 Multiple Graduate Degree Options

 Doctor of Philosophy (PhD), Master of Science (MS), and Master of Engineering (ME) degrees.
 The PhD and MS degrees are research-based, with a culminating dissertation or thesis, respectively.
 The ME degree has a supervised research project.
 The PhD and MS degrees have a residency requirement (one must be physically present to attend classes and conduct research).
 The ME program on-grounds has a residency requirement as well, but this is only one of three routes to the ME degree.
-The ME can be achieved on-grounds, through the distance learning program Commonwealth Graduate Engineering Program (CGEP), or through our popular weekend-based, Accelerated Masters Program (AMP).
+The ME can be achieved on-grounds, through the highly successful distance learning program, Virginia Engineering Online (VEO), or through our popular weekend-based, Accelerated Masters Program (AMP).

 Financial aid is available to outstanding students on a competitive basis in the form of: